Israeli Defense Minister Says War On Hamas Will Last Months As US Envoy Discusses Timetable

 Around half the hostages, mostly women and children, were released last month during a weeklong cease-fire in exchange for the release of 240 Palestinian prisoners held by Israel.

 Shurafa reported from Deir al-Balah, Gaza Strip.
-Associated Press writers Jack Jeffery in Cairo, Kareem Chehayeb in Beirut and Melanie Lidman in Tel Aviv, Israel, contributed.
+Associated Press writers Jack Jeffery in Cairo, Kareem Chehayeb in Beirut, Melanie Lidman in Tel Aviv and Aamer Madhani in Washington contributed.